jicarretero/swift-ceph-backend/README.md

         [app:object-server]
         use = egg:swift_ceph_backend#rados_object

-3. Set the user and pool for Ceph in the [DEFAULT] section in the same file:
+3. Set the user and pool for Ceph in the [DEFAULT] section in the same file.
+The original version recomends doing this:

         [DEFAULT]
         rados_user = swift
         rados_pool = swift

+However, that version isn't good to me, so I changed to:

+        [DEFAULT]
+        #rados_user = in ceph.conf, not here.
+        rados_pool = swift.buckets
+        rados_ceph_conf = /etc/ceph/ceph.conf